 It never hurts to ask

 She is currently the monitor engineer for The Subways.
 When she isn’t touring, Kim works freelance for PA companies, such as ESS (based in Mansfield), and is also an audio tech for the O2 Academy in Newcastle, UK.
-Having a nice house gig at the Academy is a huge advantage for Kim, being that she can always find work in the down time between tours.
+Having a sweet house gig at the Academy is a huge advantage for Kim, being that she can always find work in the downtime between tours.

-During her school years, Kim went to a careers meeting with her parents where she was told that “sound engineer” wasn’t a real job.
+During her school years, Kim went to careers meeting with her parents where she was told that being a “sound engineer” wasn’t a real job.
 While her parents tried to guide her to a more reliable career as a music teacher, she knew it wasn’t for her.
-“It wasn’t until after I had started work experience with the PA company, that they realized it could be a job, but I would have to MAKE my own job in the industry.
-For me it was all or nothing.
+“It wasn’t until after I had started work experience with the PA company, that they realized it could be a job, but I would have to MAKE my way job in the industry.
+For me, it was all or nothing.
 I got into the habit of giving 110% on every show.
 People are always watching, and that is what gets you up the ladder.”

 Lack of sleep is the hardest part of touring for Kim.
-“There have been a few tours where hours of sleep at night are very minimal, with lots of back to back shows.
+“There have been a few tours where hours of sleep at night are very minimal, with lots of back-to-back shows.
 That nearly killed me, pushing me right to my limits and making me quite ill.
 It’s learning to get the balance.
-When you are on a tour and you have the option of one of- shower, food, or sleep – choose wisely as it can be your undoing.”
+When you are on tour and you have the option of one of- shower, food, or sleep – choose wisely as it can be your undoing.”

 From the start, Kim’s long-term goal has been to be in the top 10% of live engineers.
 “I was told early on by one of my mentors, to be the best you have to learn from the best.
 I went out and found out who the top engineers in the world were and read everything I could online that they had written, (through prosoundweb.com and other sites).
 It’s been awesome over the years meeting, working with, and hearing the engineers I looked up to.”